neuralmagic/deepsparse/examples/megasparse/README.md

 ## <div>`START CLIENT`</div>

-Open a new terminal and run the following command to start a Streamlit app:
+Open a new terminal and run the following command to start the Streamlit app:

 ```bash
 streamlit run client/app.py \